leventemo/lvnt/src/data/blog/_2025/namecalling-reloaded.md

 description: "Ageing pop star, with glasses, on the sofa."
 ---

 >Well, Freddie was a little bit satanist, at least that's what some people claim.
-If you listen to Bohemian Rhapsody, there are interesting lines in there in my opinion: "Beelzebub has a devil put aside for me, for me, for me". ...
+If you listen to Bohemian Rhapsody, there are interesting lines in there in my opinion: »Beelzebub has a devil put aside for me, for me, for me«. ...
 There's a reason it has such extensive publicity.

 These are the words of an ageing [^1] pop star, grabbed from the fifth (!) documentary on his work and thoughts [^2].
 I don't really know him.
 What made me uninterested to explore his oeuvre was an initial feeling that the ratio of words and thoughts in his lyrics and interviews was not what I'm calibrated for.
 He also has some interest in wine production, I hear.
 Good on him, other ageing pop stars in my neck of the woods have long become their own parodies and some of them even worse (and that's not because they are getting along).
 Exceptions are scarce but a few of them still hang around.
 (I didn't get that electric guitar for Xmas at 14, thanks mom and dad.)